duneanalytics/docs/docs/reference/tables/spells/index.md

 These enable you to effortlessly aggregate lots of data with as little friction as possible.

-To view available Spells, take a look at our [Spellbook model documentation](https://dune.com/spellbook) and learn how to contribute new spells [here](../../../spellbook/index.md)
+To view available Spells, take a look at our [Spellbook model documentation](https://dune.com/spellbook) and learn how to contribute new Spells [here](../../../spellbook/index.md)

 Our Spells are managed via the public [Spellbook GitHub repository](https://github.com/duneanalytics/spellbook/index.md).
 We welcome pull requests!